Pensions

 But first, what is the gender pension gap?
 It’s the difference in retirement income between men and women, with women tending to have less pension savings to retire with than men.

-The causes behind the gender pension gap are complex, but it’s partly caused by a combination of the gender pay gap and how life events can impact women – such as motherhood, divorce, and caring responsibilities – which make it more difficult to save for the future.
+The causes behind the gender pension gap are complex.
+But it’s partly driven by the gender pay gap and life events – like motherhood, divorce, and caring responsibilities – that can often make it harder for women to save for the future.

 Pension tips that could help women make more of their money